ml4a/ml4a.github.io/_chapters/how_neural_networks_are_trained.md

 So how does this apply to neural networks?

 This is, in principle, what we have to do to solve a neural network.
-We have some cost function which expresses how poor or inaccurate our classifier is, and the cost is a function of the way we set our weights.
+We have some loss function which expresses how poor or inaccurate our classifier is, and the loss is a function of the way we set our weights.
 In the neural network we drew above, there are 44 weights.

 # Learning by data

-# Cost function
+# Loss function

 Sum(L1 / L2 error)

-# Overfitting

-In all machine learning algorithms, including neural networks, there is a common problem which has to be dealt with, which is the problem of _overfitting_.

-Recall from the previous section that our goal is to minimize the error in unknown samples, i.e. the test set, which we do by setting the parameters in such a way that we minimize loss in our known samples (the training set).
-Sometimes we notice that we have low error in the training set, but the error in the test set is much higher.
-This suggests that we are _overfitting_, a phenomenon which is common to all machine learning algorithms and must be dealt with.
-Let's see an example.

-The two graphs below show the same set of training samples observed, the blue circles.
-In both, we attempt to learn the best possible polynomial curve through them.
-The one on the left we see a smooth curve go through the points, accumulating some reasonable amount of error.
-The one on the right oscillates wildly but goes through all of the points precisely, accruing almost zero error.
-Ostensibly, the one on the right must be better because it has no error, but clearly something's wrong.

-The one on left blah blah.

-[1) smooth model] [2) wavy overfit model] (from bishop)

-The way we can think of overfitting is that our algorithm is sort of \"cheating.\" It is trying to convince you it has an artificially high score by orienting itself in such a way as to get minimal error on the known samples (since it happens to know their values ahead of time).

-It would be as though you are trying to learn how fashion works but all you've seen is pictures of people at disco nightclubs in the 70s, so you assume all fashion everywhere consists of nothing but bell bottoms, jean jackets, and __.
-Perhaps you even have a close family member whom this describes.

-Researchers have devised various ways of combating overfitting (neural networks, not wardrobes).
-We are going to look at the few most important ones.

-0) Regularization

-Regularization refers to imposing constraints on our neural network besides for just minimizing the error, which can generally be interpreted as \"smoothing\" or \"flattening\" the model function.
-As we saw in the polynomial fitting regression example, a model which has such wild swings is probably overfitting, and one way we can tell it has wild swings is if it has large coefficients (weights for neural nets).
-So we can modify our loss function to have an additional term to penalize large weights, and in practice, this is usually the following.

-Use a penalty term
-In the above example, we see we must have high coefficients.
-We want to penalize high coefficients.
-One way of doing that is by adding a regulariation term to the loss.
-One tha tworks well is L2 squared loss.
-It looks like this.

-We see that this term increases when the weights are large numbers, regardless if positive or negative.
-By adding this to our loss function, we give ourselves an incentive to find models with small w's, because they keep that term small.

-But now we have a new dilemma.
-Mutual conflict between the terms.

 Dropout